JWST observations of $^{13}$CO$_{2}$ ice: Tracing the chemical environment and thermal history of ices in protostellar envelopes: Analysis

-We note that although we obtain good overall fits for all the ice profiles, the red wings of ice bands where we removed the gas phase lines and fitted the continuum introduces a small uncertainty in our solutions.
-In the following section we will analyze the bands using laboratory data.
+We note that although we obtain good overall fits for all the ice profiles, the red wings of ice bands where we removed the gas phase lines and fitted the continuum introduce a small uncertainty in our solutions.
+In the following section we analyze the bands using laboratory data.